MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-js-conversion.md

 | Class static member | JavaScript object property | See below. |
 | Class constructor | JavaScript constructor and function | See below. |

-A couple notes for passing JavaScript objects to host objects:
+When passing JavaScript objects to host objects:
-*  If JavaScript Date objects need to be passed to host objects as `VT_DATE`, the host objects property `shouldSerializeDates` should be set to true.
-By default, it is passed to host as string using `JSON.stringify`.
+*  If JavaScript `Date` objects need to be passed to host objects as `VT_DATE`, set the host object's `shouldSerializeDates` property to `true`.
+By default, `Date` objects are passed to the host as `string`, by using `JSON.stringify`.
-*  If JavaScript typed arrays need to be passed to host objects as array, the host objects property `shouldPassTypedArraysAsArrays` should be set to true.
-By default, it is passed to host as `IDispatch`.
+*  If JavaScript typed arrays need to be passed to host objects as `array`, set the host object's `shouldPassTypedArraysAsArrays` property to `true`.
+By default, typed arrays are passed to the host as `IDispatch`.

 See also:
 * [Introduction to Microsoft Interface Definition Language 3.0](/uwp/midl-3/intro)